 Injections deliver liquid medications, fluids, or nutrients directly into a personâs body.
 Different types of injections include intravenous, intramuscular, subcutaneous, intraosseous, and intradermal.

-A healthcare professional can use injections, also known as shots, to administer vaccines and other types of medications into a personâs vein, muscle, skin, or bone.
+A healthcare professional can use injections, or shots, to administer vaccines and other types of medications into a personâs vein, muscle, skin, or bone.

-Several different types of injections exist, depending on the purpose of the medication or substance in the shot.
+There are multiple types of injections.
+The type a person receives will depend on the purpose of the medication or other substance in the injection.

-Most injections consist of a needle and syringe.
-A doctor may also use a newer device, such as auto and jet injectors.
+Most injections involve a needle and a syringe.
+Alternatively, a doctor might use a newer device, such as an auto-injector or a jet injector.

 This article will discuss the different injection types and what a person can expect when receiving an injection.

 Healthcare professionals use intravenous (IV) injections to give medications directly into a vein.
-Because a person directly injects the medication into the bloodstream, it allows for rapid absorption, according to 2015 research.
-This causes an immediate response, per a 2019 review of the literature.
+Because this type of injection delivers medication into the bloodstream, it allows for rapid absorption, which causes an immediate response.

-A medical professional can administer IV medications as a single dose or as an infusion over a period of many hours.
+A medical professional can administer IV medications as an injection or as an infusion (a slow injection over a longer period of time).

-administer fluid solutions and electrolytes to a person experiencing dehydration
+providing fluid solutions and electrolytes to a person who is experiencing dehydration

-give local and general anesthesia to people having surgery or a procedure
+delivering local or general anesthesia before surgery or another procedure

-administer pain medications to a person in the emergency room or after surgery
+administering pain medications in the emergency room or after surgery

-administer iron to a person with a severe iron deficiency
+delivering iron to someone with a severe iron deficiency

-administer contrast dye to a person having a special imaging test
+injecting contrast dye before a special imaging test

 Doctors can use intramuscular injections to deliver medication into a personâs muscle tissue.
 The muscles have a rich blood supply, which helps the body absorb the medication quickly.